ERA Constitution

 Nomination and voting procedures

-Each single member will have one vote per post.
-Each company member will have two votes per post.
+Each individual member will have one vote per post.
+Each corporate member will have two votes per post.
+Nominees are entitled to vote for themselves.